2dv611/syllabus/resources/project_assignment.md

 ### Tools at your disposal
 To facilitate you in this assignment, we will provide you with a variety of tools and systems if you want.
-You are free to choose your own (otehr public cloud, SaaS:s and so on).
+You are free to choose your own (other public cloud, SaaS:s and so on).
 The following will be provided for you never less.

 * 2DV611 organization Github repository - should be used for the examination artifacts and maybe planing
 * Kubernetes Cluster - Two clusters per group